inxm-ai/enterprise-mcp-bridge/README.md

 * **Built-in OAuth2 Token Exchange:** Natively handles the OAuth2 token exchange flow (e.g., with Keycloak as a broker) to securely acquire tokens for downstream resource providers.
 * **Automatic Token Injection:** If a tool's input schema includes an `oauth_token` argument, the server automatically and securely injects the correct token.
 This simplifies client-side logic and prevents tokens from being exposed.
 * **Automated Token Refresh:** Manages token refresh logic transparently, allowing for long-lived, secure sessions without requiring clients to handle re-authentication.
+* **Group-Based Data Access:** Dynamically resolves data sources based on OAuth token group membership.
+Users can access group-specific or user-specific data based on their authenticated identity and group memberships, eliminating the need to expose sensitive file paths or database identifiers.

 ### Developer Experience & API Design
 * **REST-first Interface:** All tool discovery and invocation happens over standard HTTP/JSON endpoints, ensuring maximum compatibility with any client, platform, or automation tool (`curl`, browsers, etc.).